The Reverse Mortgage Process

 We’ve broken down the process of obtaining a reverse mortgage into steps that are easy to follow and understand.
-A Longbridge Financial consultant would be happy to walk you through the entire reverse mortgage process and answer any questions you may have, or you can read about them below.
+A Longbridge Financial consultant would be happy to walk you through the entire reverse mortgage process and answer any questions you may have, or you can read more below.

 One of the first steps to getting a reverse mortgage can happen right from the comfort of your home by calling Longbridge Financial.
-One of our knowledgeable professionals can help you determine how to get a reverse mortgage product that best meets your needs.
+One of our knowledgeable professionals can help you determine which reverse mortgage solution best meets your needs.

 Taking out a reverse mortgage is an important decision, so we want to make sure you’re comfortable with it.
 That’s why we encourage you to speak with people you trust, such as financial advisors and family members, to get their advice and support.
 Your Longbridge Financial consultant can also speak with them, if you think it’s appropriate, to explain the process.

 For added confidence and assurance, to ensure that you’ve had all of your questions answered by an independent third party, all reverse mortgage borrowers are required to speak with government-approved counselors.
 You’ll receive a certificate after your session that will allow you to complete your application.